R. M. Hare: Life and career

 Richard Hare was born on 21 March 1919 in Backwell, Somerset.
 He attended Rugby School in Warwickshire, followed in 1937 by Balliol College, Oxford, where he read greats (classics).
 Having joined the officer training corps whist still at Rugby, on the outbreak of World War II, he volunteered to serve with the Royal Artillery.

 Hare was taken as a prisoner of war by the Japanese from the fall of Singapore in 1942 to the end of the Second World War.
 Hare's wartime experience had a lasting impact on his philosophical views, particularly his view that moral philosophy has an obligation to help people live their lives as moral beings.
 His earliest work in philosophy, which has never been published, dates from this period, and in it, he tried to develop a system that might "serve as a guide to life in the harshest conditions", according to C. C. W. Taylor.

 He returned to Oxford after the war, and in 1947, married Catherine Verney, a marriage that produced a son and three daughters.
 (Hare's son, John E. Hare, is also a philosopher.)
 He was elected fellow and tutor in philosophy at Balliol from 1947 to 1966; honorary fellow at Balliol from 1974 to 2002; and was appointed Wilde Lecturer in Natural Religion, 1963–66; and White's Professor of Moral Philosophy, 1966–1983, which accompanied a move to Corpus Christi.
 He was president of the Aristotelian Society from 1972 to 1973.
 He left Oxford in 1983 to become Graduate Research Professor of Philosophy at the University of Florida at Gainesville, a post he held until 1994.

-After suffering a series of strokes, R. M. Hare died in Ewelme, Oxfordshire, on 29 January 2002.
+After suffering a series of strokes, Hare died in Ewelme, Oxfordshire, on 29 January 2002.

 At his memorial service held at St Mary's Church, Oxford, in May of that year, Peter Singer delivered (as he felt Hare would have wished) a lecture on Hare's "Achievements in Moral Philosophy" which concluded by giving three "major, lasting" ones, namely, "restoring reason to moral argument, distinguishing intuitive and critical levels of moral thinking, and pioneering the development of ... applied ethics".